mathworks/matlab-azure-devops-extension/overview.md

 - If you want to use a self-hosted agent, you must set up a computer with MATLAB (R2013b or later) as your self-hosted agent and register the agent with Azure Pipelines.

-- If you want to use a Microsoft-hosted agent, you must include a task in your pipeline to install the latest MATLAB release on the agent.
-Currently, this task is available only for public projects and does not include transformation products, such as MATLAB Coder and MATLAB Compiler.
+- If you want to use a Microsoft-hosted agent, you must include a task in your pipeline to install MATLAB on the agent.
+Currently, this task is available only for public projects and does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Usage Examples
 When you author your pipeline, the extension provides you with a task to run MATLAB scripts, functions, and statements.
 The extension also provides a task to run MATLAB and Simulink tests.
 Additionally, you can specify a Microsoft-hosted agent to run your MATLAB code.